sadab-halim/Complete-Interview-Preparation/Data Structures and Algorithms/03. Sorting/Sorting Algorithms/02. Selection Sort/README.md

 2. Place it at the end of the sorted sublist.

 ### How does Selection Sort work?
-Let us consider that we want to sort a list in ascending order.
-Here are the steps that the algorithm would follow:
 1. Start with the first element.
 At this point, the entire list is unsorted.
 And the sorted sublist is empty.
 2. Iterate over the list to search for the smallest element in it.
 3. Swap the smallest element in the unsorted sublist with the element that is present at its correct sorted position.